 We always try to give you the best service possible, but there may be times when you feel this has not happened.
 This leaflet explains what to do if you have a complaint about the services we provide for you.
 We hope you will use it to allow us to look into and, if necessary, put right any problems you have identified or mistakes that have been made.

 How to let us know about a complaint and how we deal with it:

-If you wish to make a complaint, please write to our Operations Manager, Naomi Gruitt who is based across the medical group.
+If you wish to make a complaint, please write to our Deputy Practice Manager, Naomi Gruitt who is based across the medical group.
 She will take full details of your complaint and decide how best to undertake the investigation.

 All complaints, comments and suggestions will be treated in strict confidence.
 No patient or relative’s healthcare will be adversely affected as the result of making a complaint.